rvdz/hapycolor/docs/source/filters.rst

 In addition, in order to enable it, the module's name should be added in the "Filters" section of the configuration file, coupled with a value representing the complexity of the algorithm.
 At runtime, hapycolor searches for classes stored in the provided modules that inherits from :class:`hapycolor.filters.base.Filter` and whose name is a PascalCase version of the respective module
-(which should be named in snake_case, but you already know that, I hope).
+(which should be named in snake_case, but you already know that).

-.. note:: Maybe, in a near future, this last constraint could be removed.